UD123/pdaf_tracker/README.md

 Using IPDAF Filters to predict, track and estimate position of multiple points.
 It can deal with occlusion, tracking loss, intersection and different point motion profiles.

-This code is a demo that implements multiple target tracking in 2 and 3 dimensions.
+This code implements multiple target tracking in 2 and 3 dimensions using Numpy only.
 It is inspired by work of Y. Bar-Shalom related to Probabilistic Data Association Filters (PDAF).

 Main file "pdaf_tracker.py" does the following:
 1. Generates number of points moving on different trajectories.
 2. Adds clutter and noisy points.